nekrut/BMMB554/hugo/content/post/topic12.md

 >![](/BMMB554/img/t12_contigs.png)
 >
->The following "genomic" segment will be reported in three pieces corresponding to reagions flanking the repeat and repeat itself (Image from [BL](https://github.com/BenLangmead/ads1-slides/blob/master/0580_asm__practice.pdf)).
+>The following "genomic" segment will be reported in three pieces corresponding to regions flanking the repeat and repeat itself (Image from [BL](https://github.com/BenLangmead/ads1-slides/blob/master/0580_asm__practice.pdf)).

-# Next

-Next topic will cover assembly in practice as we will attempt to put together an *E. coli* genome sequenced with Illumina and Oxford Nanopore.